TayYates/AdventOfCode/2022/README.md

-All times are milliseconds from a 2020 M1 Mac
+All times are hot runs in milliseconds on a 2020 M1 Mac.

 Disclaimer: I am much more familiar with Python than either Go or Rust